Integrations

 Choose the closest connection model.

-Use these starter paths to scope how Clariva connects to a workflow source.
-This is not a connector marketplace; evaluation defines the entry point, policy template, provider route, audit scope, deployment model, authentication approach, and production-readiness requirements for one workflow.
+Use these starter paths to scope how Clariva connects to a workflow source before AI execution.
+Evaluation defines the entry point, policy template, provider route, audit scope, authentication approach, and deployment-readiness questions.

 Application entry points